EmmanuelDemey/trainings-v2/training/solutions/vuejs_advanced/16_production/README.md

 ## The workshop at a glance

-Step 5 and step 5bis are the **same** step, twice: the three serving rules, once on a real host and once in a container on your machine.
-Do 5bis whichever way you go — it is the only version where you see what a host does for you.

 | # | What you do | Where | Done when |
 |---|---|---|---|
 | 0 | Write down the baseline you will be judged against | `npm run build` | The table above is filled in |